-In order to return Rabbi Yohanan to his position as leader of the group, and in accordance with the pattern of the ‘Dependence group’ of which they are part, the group of Sages quickly appoints an ‘ad hoc’ leader, who will fulfill the group’s immediate need for the return of Rabbi Yohanan.
-Rabbi Elazar ben Pedat, who is chosen for this role, is most suited to the task, since his identity appears to coincide with the ‘Master signifier:’ Rabbi Yohanan.
-Elazar is depicted as the latter’s successor, suited to the role in every possible way.
-However, Rabbi Elazar ben Pedat personifies the total dependence of the group on its leader from another aspect: by appointing him as a ‘partner’ (‘an opponent in an argument’) of Rabbi Yohanan, the group appears to move from coping in the basic framework of the ‘Dependence Group’ to coping in the basic framework of the ‘Pairing Group.’
-The ‘Pairing Group,’ exists on the assumption that the group has met for the purpose of reproduction - the basic assumption that two people can be met together for only one purpose, and that a sexual one.
-Two people, regardless the sex of either, carry out the work of the group through their continued interaction.
+To reinstall R. Yohanan as the leader of the group and in accordance with the pattern of the “dependence group” of which they are part, the group of Sages quickly appoints an ad hoc leader who will fulfill its immediate need for the return of R. Yohanan.
+Chosen for this role is R. Elazar ben Pedat, a person eminently most suited to the task because his identity appears to coincide with the “Master signifier,” R. Yohanan.
+He is depicted as the latter’s successor, fit for the task in every possible way.
+However, he personifies the group’s total dependence on its leader from another perspective: by appointing him as a “partner” (“an opponent in an argument”) of R. Yohanan, the group appears to have repositioned its coping behavior from the basic framework of the “dependence group” to that of the “pairing group.”
+Underlying the existence of a “pairing group” is the assumption that the group has met for the purpose of reproduction, i.e., that two people may be brought together for one purpose only: a sexual one.
+Two people, regardless of the sex of either, carry out the group’s work through their continued interaction.
 The remaining group members listen eagerly and attentively with a sense of relief and hopeful anticipation.
-Therefore, in my opinion, it would be right to see this ‘basic assumption’ as to the mental process that the Sages group used whenever Rabbi Yohanan and Resh Lakish quarreled between them as part of the learning routine that prevailed in the beit midrash.
-In the group fantasy there is herein created a new partnership (which is not necessarily symmetrical) – between R. Yohanan and R. Elazar Ben Pedat - which replaces the previous partnership.
+Therefore, in my opinion, it would be correct to see this “basic assumption” about the mental process that the group of Sages applied whenever R. Yohanan and Resh Lakish quarreled as part of the prevalent learning routine in the beit midrash.
+In the group fantasy, a new (and not necessarily symmetrical) partnership takes shape between R. Yohanan and R. Elazar Ben Pedat, replacing the previous partnership.
 As Bion describes it :

-This feeling [hope] is characteristic of the pairing group and must be taken by itself as evidence that the pairing group exists, even when other evidence appears to be lacking […] The optimistic ideas that are verbally expressed are rationalizations intended to effect a displacement in time and compromise with feelings of guilt – the enjoyment of the feeling is justified by appeal to an outcome supposed to be morally unexceptionable.
-The feelings thus associated in the pairing group are the opposite pole to feelings of hatred, destructiveness, and despair […] there is a tendency for the work group to be influenced in the direction of producing a Messiah, be it person, idea, or Utopia.
+This feeling [hope] is characteristic of the pairing group and must be taken by itself as evidence that the pairing group exists, even when other evidence appears to be lacking. […] The optimistic ideas that are verbally expressed are rationalizations intended to effect a displacement in time and compromise with feelings of guilt—the enjoyment of the feeling is justified by appeal to an outcome supposed to be morally unexceptionable.
+The feelings thus associated in the pairing group are the opposite pole to feelings of hatred, destructiveness, and despair. […] There is a tendency for the work group to be influenced in the direction of producing a Messiah, be it person, idea, or Utopia.
 In so far as it succeeds, hope is weakened; for obviously nothing is then to hope for, and, since destructiveness, hatred, and despair have in no way been radically influenced, their existence again makes itself felt.
 This in turn accelerates a further weakening of hope.

-In the group fantasy, therefore, the new partnership - between R. Yohanan and Elazr Ben Pedat - will return the equilibrium of the beit midrash to its original state.

-The appointment of Rabbi Elazar ben Pedat is thus not an expression of the independence and responsibility of the group, but rather its opposite: it reflects the lack of cognitive independence, or the conformism, of the members of the organization.
+In the group fantasy, therefore, the new partnership—between R. Yohanan and R. Elazar Ben Pedat—will return the equilibrium of the beit midrash to its original state.
+It follows that the appointment of R. Elazar ben Pedat is not an expression of the group’s independence and responsibility but its opposite: a reflection of the lack of cognitive independence, i.e., the conformism, of the members of the organization.